 - Assistant Dean for Students, Quin Hussey: email@example.com

 - Executive Associate Dean, Amani M. Allen: firstname.lastname@example.org

 Health and Wellness

 University Health Services (UHS) at the Tang Center is a comprehensive outpatient center, complete with medical, mental health, wellness, and insurance programs.
 Services provided include primary, urgent, and specialty medical care; pharmacy, laboratory, and radiology services; physical therapy; counseling and psychological services, and health promotion services.

 While UHS is certainly available to assist students in times of illness and distress, a mission of the health center is keeping students well and focused on school.

 Registered students can use all services at UHS whether or not they have a Berkeley Student Health Insurance Plan (SHIP).
 However, students without SHIP will pay a fee.
 To make an appointment, call 510-642-2000 or go to the online Tang Patient Portal (CalNet ID required).
 For more information, including a list of providers and services, visit the University Health Services website.

 Student Health Insurance Plan (Ship)

-As a condition of enrollment, all UC Berkeley students are required to have major medical health insurance to cover hospitalization and other care outside University Health Services.
+As a condition of enrollment, all UC Berkeley students, including students in the OOMPH program, are required to have major medical health insurance to cover hospitalization and other care outside University Health Services.
 Students are automatically enrolled in Student Health Insurance Plan (SHIP), which is administered by UHS.
 SHIP coverage is worldwide and includes excellent medical, mental health, dental and vision benefits.
 The Fall semester coverage period is August 1-December 31, and Spring semester covers January 1-July 31.
-Students must be enrolled in at least 1 minute before Phase 1 ends.
+Students must be enrolled in at least 1 unit before Phase 1 ends.
 Dependent plans and free Insurance Helpline are also offered.
-More details are available online.

 Recreational Sports Facility (RSF)